PLAN

 The castle houses numerous collections of art and archaeology, whose initial core was established in the mid-19th century within the context of the Civic Museum of Trento.
 These collections include objects spanning a broad chronological range from prehistory to the first half of the 19th century.
 They document the historical and artistic events of the city of Trento and its surrounding territory.

-The castle
+The museum

 for you